KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

 ### Solution space for mapping kinematic chains

 The goal is to use kinematics knowledge to extend the [vector mapping method](https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/#mapping-of-two-vectors) I previously developed for use on a kinematic chain.
-As I previously described, this is a kinematical approach that which will require an iterative calculation of the Euler axis-angle solution space for each joint throughout the chain.
+Specifically, I would like to develop a method for calculating the solution space for mapping one kinematic chain (a) to another (b), where the latter does not contain any information on joint orientations.
+The chains must have the same number of joints and the same joint heirarchy, but may have differing and disproportional link lengths.
+This will require a kinematical approach involving sequential calculations of the Euler axis-angle solution space for each joint throughout the chain.
 The problem is complicated by the fact that the Euler axis-angles in upchain joints affect the orientations and the resulting solution spaces for downchain joints.
-The method developed here does not fit the definitions of forward kinematics nor inverse kinematics in that it....

-We can define chain b using only joint positions in the global coordinate system, and the same directed graph as chain a which we previously defined.
+Firstly, we can use the simple open kinematic chain defined above.
+We define chain b using only joint positions in the global coordinate system, and use same directed graph as chain a which we previously defined.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig3.gif" width="700">